What you need to know about self-soothing

 1. Start with your bedtime/naptime routine.

-This could be going into the dark room with white noise on, a diaper change, cozied in a swaddle/sleep sack, a song, etc. Then lay your baby down awake, soothe them for a few moments, and step outside of the room to see what happens.
+This could be going into the dark room with white noise on, a diaper change, cozied in a swaddle/sleep sack, a song, etc. Then lay your baby down awake, soothe them for a few moments or offer the pacifier, and have a seat in a rocking chair or leave the room to see how your baby responds.

 2. If your baby is just lying there with no real reaction, wonderful!

-In this case, there is no need to intervene at all.
-Often it takes several minutes (sometimes up to 30 minutes or more!) for babies to fall asleep, and that is okay!
+In this case, there is no need to intervene.
+Often it takes several minutes (sometimes up to 30 minutes or more) for babies to fall asleep, and that is okay!
 If your baby is just hanging out, babbling, and not escalating and there are no safety concerns, it is okay to allow them to do this.
 However, if they are crying and escalating, then intervene after a few minutes, or sooner if they are hysterical.
-If the crying is not too hard or if it has lulls in it, I usually suggest waiting a few minutes to see if they de-escalate.
+If the crying is off and on and very soft I usually wait a couple minutes.

 3. If you do go back in the room to soothe try doing it in the bassinet/crib first.

-You can rub their head or back, shoosh, sing, etc. This #1) prevents the overstimulation of picking up and putting down, and #2) gives your baby the opportunity to fall asleep in a different way than you have practiced previously.
-Although this step may feel pointless, it's an important one to create change, so don't skip it!
+You can rub your baby’s head or back, shoosh, sing, etc. This can prevent the overstimulation of picking up and putting down, and gives your baby the opportunity to fall asleep in a different way than you have practiced previously.
+Although this step may feel pointless, overtime it can make a difference!

-4. Pick them up if step #3 didn’t help
+4. Pick baby up if step #3 didn’t help

-If you have tried soothing your baby in the crib for about five minutes and they’re still upset, go ahead and pick them up to soothe them, then put them back down when they’re calm, or in some cases, asleep
+If you have tried soothing your baby in the crib for about and they are still upset, go ahead and pick them up to soothe them by rocking, feeding if it is time, or any other way that works for your baby.
+Then put them back down when they’re calm, or in some cases asleep.

 5. Repeat the process as needed.